K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ## <div id='32'/>2.6  Deployment
-When an application is deployed on the PaaS-TA platform, you can connect and use the deployed application with the services provided by the PaaS-TA platform.
+When an application is deployed on the Application platform, you can connect and use the deployed application with the services provided by the Application platform.
-It should be executed only on the PaaS-TA platform to access the application environment variable and access the service.
+It should be executed only on the Application platform to access the application environment variable and access the service.

 ### <div id='33'/> 2.6.1.
-PaaS-TA Platform Login
+Application Platform Login

-Log in to the PaaS-TA platform to perform the procedure below
+Log in to the Application platform to perform the procedure below

-  >$ cf api --skip-ssl-validation **https://api**.<***PaaS-TA Domain***> # **Set PaaS-TA Platform TARGET**
+  >$ cf api --skip-ssl-validation **https://api**.<***Application Platform Domain***> # **Set Application Platform TARGET**

   >$ cf login -u *<**user name**>* -o *<**org name**>* -s *<**space name**>* **#Request login**

 ### <div id='34'/>2.6.2.
 Create mongo-db Service Broker

-The mongo db service must be deployed in the PaaS-TA platform environment.
+The mongo db service must be deployed in the Application platform environment.
 Access information can be obtained through the binding process with the application.

 -   **Create Service (The cf marketplace command allows you to view the list of services and the plan for each service.)**